-Here is a diagram to help you understand what is focal length.
+Here is a diagram to help you understand is focal length.
 An understanding of focal length and zoom range will help you when you are considering buying a camera or a lens.

 Most cameras come with a zoom lens, which means you can essentially change the focal length of the lens.
 Zooming in narrows you angle of view and brings your subject closer.
 Zooming out widens the camera's view, includes more things in your viewfinder and make them smaller.